freem/freemlib-neogeo/CONTRIBUTING.md

 in MAME/MESS, it'll probably be accepted.
 If it's known to work on real hardware, then there's a very large chance it will be accepted.

+## Alternate Methods

+For those who may not want to deal with the pull request system, please visit #neogeodev IRC on chat.freenode.net and ask for freem_inc.

 # Additional Resources

 * [General GitHub documentation](http://help.github.com/)